mcast032/phase-1-algorithms-has-target-sum/README.md

 hasTargetSum([22, 19, 4, 6, 30], 25);
 // returns true, since 19 and 6 add up to 25
+//itterate thru each # in the array for the current num, identify if a complement that adds to the target (comp = target - num)
+//iterate through the rest of the arry check if any number is our complent if so return true. if i reach the end of the arrray return false

 hasTargetSum([1, 2, 5], 4);
 // returns false, since no pair of numbers adds up to 4